jkaninda/mysql-bkup/docs/how-tos/restore-from-ssh.md

 ---
 # Restore database from SSH remote server

-To restore the database from your remote server, you need to add `restore` subcommand to `mysql-bkup` or `bkup` and specify the file to restore by adding `--file store_20231219_022941.sql.gz`.
+To restore the database from your remote server, you need to add `restore` command and specify the file to restore by adding `--file store_20231219_022941.sql.gz`.

 {: .note }
 It supports __.sql__ and __.sql.gz__ compressed file.